sauvc/rulebook/rulebook.md

 	- Any team that fails to complete setting their AUV within five minutes can resume the setting up again once the game starts.
 	- Setting up during the game uses the allocated time for the tasks and game.
 	- The AUV can only start from the start zone.
 This is the only place where the AUV is allowed to be on the water surface.
-	- The AUV should start its manoeuvre only after it has completely submerged in the water.
+	- The AUV should start its maneuver only after it has completely submerged in the water.

 ### Retries
 - A retry can be made only after the judge’s permission.